uniment/MethodChains.jl/README.md

 # *Advanced Use*

 That was fun!
 This chaining syntax allows for really basic composition, like `x.{f, g, h}`, but also some more advanced stuff too like `x.{f, it.a, g}` or `x.{i for i ∈ 1:it}`.

-Why would you use this instead of a function?
+Why would you use this instead of normal function call syntax?
 Because on every line you're presumed *most likely* to call a function on, or otherwise manipulate, the object `it`, this default behavior frequently enables very concise expressions.
 It also hints to the IDE autocomplete what type of object you're likely about to call a function on, as well as providing a natural "flow" of thought as the object passes through a sequence of transformations.
 Finally, calling the chain immediately (e.g. `x.{expr1, expr2, ...}`) doesn't allocate a function, which keeps compile time minimized, while still being a shorthand for creating locally-scoped variables.

 But there's even more to it.
 (This is the *really* experimental feature of this syntax, so please play with it and offer feedback!)

-## 2-dimensional chains
+## Multi-Chains

 So far we've discussed one-dimensional chains, wherein a single object undergoes a sequence of transformations in time.
 However, we can also express two-dimensional chains, wherein multiple objects spread across space undergo their own transformation chains, and occasionally interact, through time.

 The syntax is similar to that for vector and matrix building.
 Semicolons or newlines separate rows, and horizontal whitespace separates expressions within a row.
 When newlines delimit rows, semicolons are optional.

+I suggest you skip to the bottom to look at the examples to gain some motivation for what this syntax could be used for, and then return here.

 Take this for example: